Parameter-Efficient Continual Fine-Tuning: A Survey: Overview of Classical Continual Learning Algorithms

 \section{Overview of Classical Continual Learning Algorithms}

-Continual learning is learning from dynamic data distributions arriving in sequence.
-As shown in Figure \ref{fig:CL Method}, CL is generally divided into four categories: regularization-based, replay-based, optimization-based, and architecture-based approaches, represented respectively in green, blue, yellow, and red.
-It is important to note that some methods can belong to multiple categories.
-The following is a brief introduction to each category; for more detail, see previous work that explains the differences in these types of approaches \cite{wang2024comprehensive, zhou2023deep, ijcai2024p924}.
+Continual Learning is learning from dynamic data distributions arriving in sequence.
+As shown in Figure \ref{fig:CL Method}, CL is generally divided into four categories: regularization-based, replay-based, optimization-based, and architecture-based approaches; for more detail, see previous work that explains the differences in these types of approaches \cite{wang2024comprehensive, zhou2024class, ijcai2024p924, YANG2025108226}. {The following sections offer an overview of each category, emphasizing key features and representative methods.}